packit/packit.dev/content/docs/guide.md

 Unlike the service, CLI uses your own identities when connecting to other service like [Copr](https://copr.fedorainfracloud.org/) or [Fedora dist-git](https://src.fedoraproject.org/).

-To start using Packit, you need three things:
+To start using Packit, you need to do three things:

-1. setup integration (so Packit is notified about your activities and can provide feedback)
+1. set up integration (so Packit is notified about your activities and can provide feedback)
 2. be approved (self-done mapping of your forge identity to FAS identity so we know who you are)
 3. configure the wanted features

-## 1. Setup Packit integration
+## 1. Set up Packit integration

 The integration is dependent on the service the upstream project is hosted on.
 In case you want to use Packit on your downstream repository for downstream jobs